Dhruvee/magic_lights/Debug_log.md

  iv.
 Can the sensor be made more sensitive, or the circuit be made more sensitive to the input from the sensor.

  v.
 Don't know yet.
 I could change the values in the if statement to o according to the values in the sensor resolve this, but that would be very limited and inappropriate.

+####Controlling blinking####

+i.
+The lights blink when the fist is completely closed, i.e sensor value 240 or lower.

+ii.
+The blinking threshold is set to be 240(sensorValue).
+But once it reaches this threshold and the lights blink, it does not return back to the normal manipulation, it only keeps blinking.

+iii.
+The code keeps running at the same sensor value.

+iv.
+Use blink without delay.
+Setting an interval will be better!

+#### Controlling brightness####

+i.
+Trying to fade the lights out as I flex my finger.

+ii.
+In my setup, three LED's are connected, and with my code, two of them respond but the third one does not. it turns on and off but does not respond to brightness change/analogWrite.

+iii.